Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 5

-DigitalOcean Managed Databases US-owned CLOUD Act
+DigitalOcean Managed Databases US-owned Foreign parent

 Best simple, predictable managed database